-MEA encourages grant applicants with a proposed project located in one of these utility service territories to pursue the EmPOWER Maryland energy efficiency programs.
+MEA allows grant applicants to pursue support through any EmPOWER Maryland energy efficiency utility program available in their project location.
 These incentives should enable Grantees to expand the size of their respective energy projects, install more energy efficiency measures and/or serve more low-to-moderate income households.